Chinese & Japanese

 The program in Japanese Studies supports a wide range of courses on Japan.
 For students who wish to pursue a concentration in East Asian Studies, or who simply wish to become proficient speakers and readers of Japanese, there is a comprehensive sequence of courses in modern Japanese.
 The basic three-year language sequence is Japanese 101, 102, 221, 222, 331, and 332.

 Students are encouraged to accelerate their progress in either language by attending intensive summer programs or through a semester of off-campus study.
 Students should contact the Off-Campus Study Office or the Department of Chinese and Japanese for suitable programs.

 Non-majors may opt to earn a Concentration in East Asian Studies.
-For students with no prior language training, there are substantial offerings in the departments of History and Religious Studies, in addition to courses in Chinese and Japanese Literature and Culture (in translation) in the Department of Chinese and Japanese (cross-listed with General Literary Studies and East Asian Studies).
+For students with no prior language training, there are substantial offerings in the departments of History and Religious Studies, and Art History, in addition to courses in Chinese and Japanese Literature and Culture (in translation) in the Department of Chinese and Japanese (cross-listed with General Literary Studies and East Asian Studies).

 The following is a possible four-year plan to complete a major in Chinese.
 There is no formal major offered in Japanese.